auth0/docs/articles/connections/passwordless/_includes/_setup-cors.md

 ### Configure Cross-Origin Resource Sharing (CORS)

 For security purposes, your app's origin URL must be listed as an approved URL.
-If you have not already added it to the **Allowed callback URLS** for your application, you will need to add it to the list of **Allowed Origins (CORS)**.
+If you have not already added it to the **Allowed Callback URLS** for your application, you will need to add it to the list of **Allowed Origins (CORS)**.

 1. Navigate to the [Applications](${manage_url}/#/applications) page in the [Auth0 Dashboard](${manage_url}/).